alicemunsal/dohex/DoHex2.md

 Focusing on data and transformation instead of classes and their relationships;
 * by decoupling data and behavior, we can simply get
+* we can solve real problems instead of

 bringing unrelated data
 simply solve